-- the concession agreement provides that participating oil companies are entitled to lift their participating interest share of crude oil produced from the concession during its term and to export that crude oil from the emirate;
+- The concession agreement provides that participating oil companies are entitled to lift their participating interest share of crude oil produced from the concession during its term and to export that crude oil from the emirate.

 - IOCs agree to support various Abu Dhabi institutions, such as the Petroleum Institute and the Masdar Institute, and to assist in the training of UAE nationals.

-Abu Dhabi Law No. 4 of 1974 Regarding the Ownership of Gas by the Emirate of Abu Dhabi (the Gas Law): (1) vests in Abu Dhabi ownership of gas discovered or to be discovered in the emirate; and (2) grants to ADNOC the right to 'exploit and use' all such gas10 either alone or in partnership with others, so long as ADNOC's ownership of any project is at least 51 per cent.
-Foreign investment in producing the emirate's gas resources, therefore, occurs pursuant to field entry agreements with ADNOC with the joint venture being paid a fee by ADNOC for gas produced by the joint venture.
+Abu Dhabi Law No. 4 of 1974 Regarding the Ownership of Gas by the Emirate of Abu Dhabi (the Gas Law): (1) vests in Abu Dhabi ownership of gas discovered or to be discovered in the emirate; and (2) grants to ADNOC the right to 'exploit and use' all such gas8 either alone or in partnership with others, as long as ADNOC's ownership of any project is at least 51 per cent.
+Foreign investment in producing the emirate's gas resources therefore occurs pursuant to field entry agreements with ADNOC, with the joint venture being paid a fee by ADNOC for gas produced by the joint venture.
 Similarly, foreign investment in processing and transporting the emirate's gas resources occurs pursuant to joint ventures, with ADNOC maintaining majority ownership and the joint venture being paid a processing and transportation fee.
 As in the case of oil concessions, foreign partners are expected to maximise technology transfer to ADNOC and the operating company pursuant to technology support agreements, to provide support to them pursuant to manpower supply agreements and to support various Abu Dhabi institutions, such as the Petroleum Institute and the Masdar Institute, and to assist in the training of UAE nationals.

 The Gas Law entitles oil companies operating in the emirate to use gas produced by them for their oil operations, including to generate power, to lift oil from reservoirs, to maintain reservoir pressure and as part of enhanced oil recovery operations.
 The Gas Law was amended in 2014 to allow ADNOC to charge oil companies for the use of such gas.
 Subject to the above, the Gas Law requires all oil companies operating in the emirate to deliver to ADNOC gas produced by them.